prathameshnium/PICA-Python-Instrument-Control-and-Automation/README.md

     pip install .
     ```

+    *Note: The base installation of PICA does not include `gpib-ctypes`, which is only required for specific GPIB hardware on Linux systems (e.g., linux-gpib).
+If you need this functionality, install it separately:*
+    ```bash
+    pip install .[gpib]
+    ```

     *Note: Ensure you have the NI-VISA drivers installed on your host machine to allow `PyVISA` to communicate with the hardware.*

 ## Running the Software